darold/pgtt/README.md

 Look at test file for more examples.

-This also mean that you can relocated the extension in a dedicated namespace.
-Can be useful if your application's queries use the schema qualifier with the table name to access to the GTT and you can't change it.
+This also mean that you can relocate the extension in a dedicated namespace.
+This can be useful if your application's queries use the schema qualifier with the table name to access to the GTT and you can't change it.
 See t/sql/relocation.sql for an example.
 By default the extension is not relocatable in an other schema, there is some configuration